-Collage is the medium I celebrate and immerse myself in, as an artist–for my work, and my life.
-Everything seems to want to try to synergize with something else.
-About twenty years ago, I started cutting images and phrases from magazines, and produced my first individual collages into small blank cards.
-I called the cards the “it could be art” series.
+Collage is the creative medium I celebrate and blend into all aspects of my life.
+Everything seems to want to try to synergize with something else, birthing and re-birthing new ideas.
+About thirty years ago, I started cutting images and phrases from magazines, and produced my first individual collages into small blank cards, called the “it could be art” series.

 In 1969, I graduated from nursing school in Atlanta.
 Once a nurse, always a nurse.
 I don’t actively work as a nurse presently, at least for an employer.
-As a teacher and facilitator for The Deeper Well, I offer retreats about authentic work and moving beyond nursing burnout.
+I have practiced craniosacral therapy since 1998.
+As a teacher and facilitator, I offered retreats, called “The Deeper Well”, for several years, focusing on authentic work and moving beyond nursing burnout.

 I was born this way, just can’t help it much.

-I am now living the second half of my life-collage.
+I’m now living the second half of my life-collage.